ibm-cloud-docs/vmwaresolutions/vcenter/vc_bom.md

 [^evc-vsphere65]: Existing vSphere 6.5 clusters only

-[^vsphere]: For instances with vSphere 6.5, Cascade Lake supports 6.5u3 only.
+[^vsphere]: For vSphere 6.5 instances, Cascade Lake is supported for 6.5u3 only.

 ## Related links
 {: #vc_bom-related}